Teen wanted for armed robbery in Sunbury

 During an interview, the victim told officers he was on his way to get coffee from Turkey Hill on North 4th Street when he noticed a group of males on the corner of North 4th and Lincoln streets, police said.

-The victim gave the man what he had and told officers before Simpson ran off he said, "I appreciate you," police said.
+The victim gave the man what he had and, he told the officers, Simpson said, "I appreciate you," before he ran off.

 The alleged victim ran into Fulton Bank and told employees he had just been robbed and to call police.